Domestic Water Recirculation Systems Part 8: Mixing Valves

 PERFORMANCE CONDITIONS:

 The Lawler performance conditions are similar.
-Our valve is designed to maintain temperature, once it is adjusted, after installation.
+The mixing valve is designed to maintain temperature, once it is adjusted, after installation.
 Just like the bicycle example, the valve will operate fine and maintain temperature as loads change.
 If there is a significant change from the inlet conditions when the valve was adjusted, the temperature will not remain steady.
 These significant changes for the Master Controller model 805, shown here, are: a 30°F change in hot or cold water temperatures, a 50% reduction in hot or cold water inlet pressure, or a flow rate below 5 GPM.
 If any of these conditions occur, the valve may not be able to maintain the set temperature and a manual re-adjustment of the valve may be necessary.

 Categories